timescale/docs/timescaledb/how-to-guides/distributed-hypertables/manage-data-nodes.md

 ## Moving data between nodes

-When attaching a new data node to a distributed hypertable, it might desirable to move data to the new node in order to free up storage on existing nodes and make queries use the added capacity.
+When you attach a new data node to a distributed hypertable, you might prefer to move data to the new node to free up storage on the existing nodes and make queries use the added capacity.
 Data can be moved between nodes at the chunk level: